Belgrad Forest

 Belgrad Forest (Belgrad Ormanı) is a mixed deciduous forest lying adjacent to Istanbul, Turkey.
 It is named after the village next to the forest, settled by thousands of Serbs who were deported to the capital Constantinople from the city of Belgrade in 1521, when it fell to the Ottomans.
 Geographically, the forest is located at the easternmost point of the Thracian Peninsula.
 Forest terrain is divided between Sarıyer and Eyüp districts.
 Several historical reservoirs lie within the forest.

 History

-The Thracian village of Belgrad (from which the forest takes its name) was named after the thousands of Serbs that Suleiman the Magnificent had transferred to Thrace after the 1521 Siege of Belgrade.
+This forest was one of the important water resources of Constantinople in the period of the Eastern Roman Empire, and after the fall of Constantinople Turks have respected and protected it.
+The Thracian village of Belgrad (from which the forest takes its name) was named after the thousands of Serbs that Suleiman the Magnificent had deported to Thrace after the 1521 Siege of Belgrade.